robertolofaro/supportmaterial/MorningNewsAgentTest/MorningNews_20260919_Claude-1.6.1.md

 Now assembling the full brief.

 Today's Morning Brief is done — 15 stories across all five categories, led by the fresh Hormuz tanker strike and the Fed's rate hike.
-Data-wise this was a leaner run than usual: no same-session figure could be verified for EUR/USD, Brent, gold, IMF growth, or EU CPI, so those are marked N/A rather than carried forward from stale timeframes — only the FAO Food Price Index returned a fresh, dated reading.

 ```yaml
 ---